Council Approved Dropped Kerb Contractors

 But while putting in car standing space to the front of your home can add value to your property, there are many things to consider, not least environmental consequences, and flooding is a major issue.

 When you replace a front garden with hard standing, rainwater can no longer soak into the ground.
-As more and more households take this step, the collective effect severely increases the threat of flooding, so it’s essential to include drainage in your plans.
+As more and more households take this step, the collective effect severely increases the threat of flooding, so it’s essential to incorporate drainage in your plans.

-Planning permission is usually required if you wish to drop the kerb outside your property to allow a car to cross the pavement.
-This is because the pavement may need to be strengthened to take the weight of vehicles and help prevent them from damaging the surface or any pipes or cables underneath.
+Planning permission is normally required if you wish to drop the kerb outside your property to allow a car to cross the pavement.
+This is because the pavement may need to be strengthened to take the weight of vehicles and help prevent them from damaging the surface or any pipes or cables below.
 It is in addition to ensure the new access will never be a safety hazard to other highway users.

 Call Today For Your Free Quote - 07595 510190